tarantool/cartridge/rst/cartridge_admin.rst

     |nbsp|

-    In the pop-up window, check the ``vshard-router`` role---or any custom role that has ``vshard-router`` as a dependent role (in this example, this is a custom role named ``app.roles.api``).
+    In the pop-up window, check the ``vshard-router`` role or any custom role that has ``vshard-router`` as a dependent role (in this example, this is a custom role named ``app.roles.api``).